Andreater/NeuroPGx/README.md

 ## How to install

 To set the environment for NeuroPGx to work properly, R and RStudio must be installed.
-1. Download R from CRAN for your operating system (Windows, Linux or macOS) and install using the default settings.
+1. Download [R](https://cran.r-project.org/) for your operating system (Windows, Linux or macOS) and install using the default settings.
-2. Download RStudio Free Desktop version from rstudio.com and install using the default settings.
+2. Download [RStudio](https://www.rstudio.com/products/rstudio/download/) Free Desktop version and install using the default settings.

 ## How to use
 NeuroPGx is an open-source platform-independent browser-based interface for pharmacogenomics in R. The application is based on the Shiny package and can be run locally or on a server.
 If you want to run NeuroPGx locally you should install the latest version of [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/), download the entire repository and then run <i>app.R</i>.
 Please use the [issue tracker](https://github.com/Andreater/NeuroPGx/issues) on GitHub to suggest enhancements or report problems.